dfinity/portal/docs/developer-docs/backend/solidity/index.md

 ## Bitfinity EVM

-The Bitfinity EVM is an EVM implementation based on [REVM](https://github.com/bluealloy/revm), and provides an RPC interface that is compatible with the Ethereum JSON-RPC API.
-This means that existing Ethereum tools and libraries, such as [MetaMask](https://metamask.io/), [Hardhat](https://hardhat.org/) and [Foundry](https://getfoundry.sh/), can be used to interact with the EVM, and provide a similar developer and user experience as Ethereum.
+The Bitfinity EVM is an EVM implementation based on [REVM](https://github.com/bluealloy/revm).
+It provides an RPC interface that is compatible with the Ethereum JSON-RPC API.
+This means that existing Ethereum tools and libraries, such as [MetaMask](https://metamask.io/), [Hardhat](https://hardhat.org/) and [Foundry](https://getfoundry.sh/), can be used to interact with the EVM and provide a similar developer and user experience.

 The Bitfinity EVM is currently at Testnet stage, and is not yet ready for production use.
 It is available for experimentation and testing purposes only.